herrwinfried/EasierWsaInstaller/wsamsixbundle.md

 Find the file named "MicrosoftCorporationII.WindowsSubsystemForAndroid_1.7.32815.0_neutral_~_8wekyb3d8bbwe.msixbundle"

-> NOTE: When you look at this guide, a new version may come out, so you can find it more easily by paying attention to 1.2 GB +, be careful that it ends with ".msixbundle".
+> NOTE: When you look at this guide, a new version may come out, so you can find it more easily by paying attention to 1.2 GB+ , be careful that it ends with ".msixbundle".

 ![image](https://user-images.githubusercontent.com/52379312/139657615-500a6541-de55-44ca-85ce-ec1269808d15.png)